 “Good,” Denth said, nodding to himself.
 “You’re becoming something of an expert at all of this.”

 Vivenna smiled, settling back on her blanket to wait.
-The next appointment was some time away.
-It consisted of a group of thieves who had stolen various goods from the war offices in the Hallandren bureaucratic building.
+The next appointment consisted of a group of thieves who had stolen various goods from the war offices in the Hallandren bureaucratic building.
 The documents were of relatively little import--but their absence would cause some confusion and frustration.

+That appointment, however, wasn’t for a few hours.
 That meant she could enjoy a bit of time relaxing on the lawn, away from the unnatural colors of the city.
-Denth seemed to sense her attitude, and he sat down himself, lounging back against the side of the statue.
+Denth seemed to sense her attitude, and he sat down, lounging back against the side of the statue.

 As Vivenna waited, she again saw that Peprin was over talking to Jewels again.
 The young man was, of course, completely dressed in bright Hallandren colors.
-He’d given up on Idris styles of dress long ago.
-Said he wanted to understand the Hallandren people.
+He’d given up on Idris styles long ago.
+He said he wanted to understand the Hallandren people.

 That’s well and good for him, Vivenna thought with annoyance, looking away.
 He can dress as he wishes--he doesn’t have to worry about his neckline or skirt length.

-He was to far away for her to hear exactly what he was saying, but she did recognize the familiar rise and flow of his diction, with characteristic exclaimed perks of the voice coming at random intervals.
+He was to far away for her to hear exactly what he was saying, but she did recognize the familiar rise and flow of his voice, with characteristic exclaimed peaks coming at random intervals.

 Jewels laughed.
 It was almost more of a snort of derision, but there was some mirth in it.
 Or so it seemed.
 Vivenna looked back immediately, watching Jewels roll her eyes at Peprin, a self-effacing smirk on his face.
 He knew he’d said something silly.
 He didn’t know what.
 But Vivenna knew him well enough to read the expression, and to know that he’d just smile and go along with it.